vzhd1701/evernote-backup/README.md

 To also include **trashed** notes in export, use the `--include-trash` flag.

+Exporting is performed wholly offline, and does not require access to the Evernote Cloud API to convert the notes.

 That's it!
 So to export all your Evernote data, you will have to run three commands:

 ```console